 Wherever I am, I love to draw.
 People, animals.
 But people are my main subject these days.
 With a minimum of lines, colors, catching the emotion, moment, situation, atmosphere.
 Humanity.
 Because I believe that, no matter what, we are one people.
 Autonomous work, editorial work for magazines, work made as an Artist in Residence as well as portraits of people / animals on commission.
 Line drawings, pen on paper, as simple and direct as they are or further elaborated with water colors.
-If you are interested in buying some of my art or in hiring me to make a drawing / painting for you, have a look at my price list.

 This is a new, long-term project.
 With this project I would like to raise attention for the commemoration of the abolition of slavery in Surinam and the Netherlands Antilles by the Netherlands on July 1st 1863 (or 1873 because forced labor still existed until that year).
 It would be good if this became a national holiday on which we all can look back and forward, a day to heal and to celebrate.
 The first portrait I made was of Glenda and has been exhibited in M_M_Artspace last month.
 This is the second portrait in the series: Hillary.
 To be continued.